intel-unesp-mcp/infieri2019-session1/README.md

 -   Coprocessor-only model: the application is launched and executed only on the coprocessors.

-The Intel MPI library supports all these programming execution models.
+The Intel MPI library supports all of these programming execution models.
 MPI is the de facto library-based communication environment used to enable parallel applications to run, communicate, and scale across multiple processing cores, either between the multiple cores in a single